SolaceProducts/pubsubplus-gcp-quickstart/README.md

-# Install a Solace PubSub+ Event Broker: Software onto Google Compute Engine Linux Virtual Machines
+# Install a Solace PubSub+ Software Event Broker onto Google Compute Engine Linux Virtual Machines

 ## Purpose of this repository

-This repository explains how to install a Solace PubSub+ Event Broker: Software (PubSub+ EBS) in various configurations onto Google Compute Engine (GCE) Linux Virtual Machines.
+This repository explains how to install a Solace PubSub+ Software Event Broker in various configurations onto Google Compute Engine (GCE) Linux Virtual Machines.
 This guide is intended for development and demo purposes.

-The recommended Solace PubSub+ PubSub+ EBS version is 9.4 or later.
+The recommended event broker version is 9.4 or later.

-## Description of the Solace PubSub+ Event Broker: Software
+## Description of the Solace PubSub+ Software Event Broker

-The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [PubSub+ Event Broker: Software](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [PubSub+ Software Event Broker](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
 It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

-## How to deploy Solace PubSub+ EBS onto GCE
+## How to deploy Solace PubSub+ Software Event Broker onto GCE

-Solace PubSub+ EBS can be deployed in either a three-node High-Availability (HA) group, or as a single-node Standalone deployment.
+Solace PubSub+ can be deployed in either a three-node High-Availability (HA) group, or as a single-node Standalone deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA deployment is required.

-## Step 1 (Optional): Obtain a reference to the Docker image of the Solace PubSub+ EBS to be deployed
+## Step 1 (Optional): Obtain a reference to the Docker image of the Solace PubSub+ Software Event Broker to be deployed

-First, decide which [Solace PubSub+ EBS type](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm ) and version is suitable to your use case.
+First, decide which [Solace PubSub+ Software Event Broker type](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm ) and version is suitable to your use case.

 **Note:** You can skip the rest of this step if you're using the default settings.
-By default this project installs the Standard edition of the Solace PubSub+ EBS from the latest Docker image available from Docker Hub.
+By default this project installs the Standard edition of the Solace PubSub+ Software Event Broker from the latest Docker image available from Docker Hub.

 The Docker image reference can be:

 *	A public or accessible private Docker registry repository name with an optional tag.
-This is the recommended option if using PubSub+ EBS Standard.
-The default is to use the latest PubSub+ EBS image [available from Docker Hub](https://hub.docker.com/r/solace/solace-pubsub-standard/ ) as `solace/solace-pubsub-standard:latest`, or use a specific version [tag](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/ ).
+This is the recommended option if using PubSub+ Software Event Broker Standard.
+The default is to use the latest PubSub+ image [available from Docker Hub](https://hub.docker.com/r/solace/solace-pubsub-standard/ ) as `solace/solace-pubsub-standard:latest`, or use a specific version [tag](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/ ).

 *	A Docker image download URL
-     * If using Solace PubSub+ EBS Enterprise Evaluation Edition, go to the Solace Downloads page.
-For the image reference, copy and use the download URL in the Solace PubSub+ EBS Enterprise Evaluation Edition Docker Images section.
+     * If using Solace PubSub+ Software Event Broker Enterprise Evaluation Edition, go to the Solace Downloads page.
+For the image reference, copy and use the download URL in the Solace PubSub+ Software Event Broker Enterprise Evaluation Edition Docker Images section.

-         | PubSub+ EBS Enterprise Evaluation Edition<br/>Docker Image
+         | PubSub+ Software Event Broker Enterprise Evaluation Edition<br/>Docker Image
          | :---: |
          | 90-day trial version of PubSub+ Enterprise |
          | [Get URL of Evaluation Docker Image](http://dev.solace.com/downloads#eval ) |

-     * If you have purchased a Docker image of Solace PubSub+ EBS Enterprise, Solace will give you information for how to download the compressed tar archive package from a secure Solace server.
+     * If you have purchased a Docker image of Solace PubSub+ Software Event Broker Enterprise, Solace will give you information for how to download the compressed tar archive package from a secure Solace server.
 Contact Solace Support at support@solace.com if you require assistance.
 You can then host this tar archive together with its MD5 on a file server and use the download URL as the image reference.

 ## Step 2: Create the required GCE Compute Engine instances